connectomicslab/connectomemapper3/paper/paper.md

   [https://github.com/sebastientourbier/connectomemapper3](https://github.com/sebastientourbier/connectomemapper3),
   and archived to Zenodo [@ZenodoCMP:2021].
-To be robust to adverse code changes, versions are released through continuous integration building and testing using a sample multi-modal MRI dataset [@Tourbier2020SampleDataset] that we created for this purpose.
-Specifically, this involves testing the installation of the python package, the build of the Docker and Singularity container images, and the execution of the BIDS App via the container images with multiple configurations, to guarantee the full functionality of each new version release.
+To be robust to adverse code changes, versions are released through continuous integration building and testing.
+Specifically, this involves testing the installation of the python package, the build of the Docker and Singularity container images, and the execution of the BIDS App via the different container images adopting multiple pipeline configurations, using a sample multi-modal MRI dataset [@Tourbier2020SampleDataset] that we created for this purpose.
+Doing so, we can guarantee the full functionality of each new released version of CMP3.
 A detailed documentation is available at [connectome-mapper-3.readthedocs.io](connectome-mapper-3.readthedocs.io) that is kept up to date with the current release and can be retrieved for older versions.